zywkloo/zywkloo.github.io/_posts/2019-09-05-React-Native-Meteor-SocialLogin.md

 Unfortunately, there was none like this.

-[Spencer Carli](https://medium.com/@spencer_carli) was able to implement the facebook login by writing our own facebook login handler.
+[Spencer Carli](https://medium.com/@spencer_carli) was able to implement the facebook login by writing his own facebook login handler.
 Then for google login, he basically followed his [Github project](https://github.com/spencercarli/meteor-accounts-google-oauth).

 Thus, based on Spencer's great work, it's time for developers to refactor their own wheels.